rjw57/dtcwt/docs/gettingstarted.rst

 Getting Started
 ===============

+This library provides support for computing 1D, 2D and 3D dual-tree complex wavelet transforms and their inverse in Python along with some signal processing algorithms which make use of the DTCWT.

 This section will guide you through using the ``dtcwt`` library.
 See :doc:`reference` for full details on the library's API.